roberto-pano/sdl-tutorial/README.md

 applications in a containerized Debian environment, which can be run on both Windows and Linux hosts.

+The course we are following is here: https://lazyfoo.net/tutorials/SDL/

 ## Prerequisites

 - Docker installed on your system